Section 1: Name:

 Section 4: Vacancies:

 A member of the Board of Directors who shall be absent from three (3) regular meetings of the Board of Directors within a calendar year shall automatically be dropped from membership on the Board unless confined by illness or other absence approved by a majority vote of those voting at any meeting thereof.
-Vacancies on the Board of Directors, or among the offices, shall be filled by the Board of Directors by a majority vote.
+Vacancies on the Board of Directors, or among the offices, shall be temporarily filled by appointment of the Board of Directors by a majority vote.
 The remaining term of the vacant seat shall be filled at the time of the next regular election.

 Section 5: Policy: